 The term of your mortgage can have a significant impact on several loan factors.

 |More interest paid over time||Less interest paid over time|

-Mortgages also vary by interest rate type.
-As the name suggests, fixed-rate loans come with set consistent interest rates for the entirety of the loan term.
-That means you’ll always pay the same amount of interest each month until your home is fully paid off.
+Mortgages also vary by the type of interest rate charged.
+As the name suggests, fixed-rate loans come with set, consistent interest rates for the entirety of the loan term.
+You’ll always pay the same amount of interest every month until your home is paid off.

-Adjustable-rate loans, on the other hand, have variable interest rates.
-They come with a set interest rate for a short period of time (often three, five, seven, or 10 years), after which the rate can increase.
-This means an increased monthly payment as well.
+Adjustable-rate loans (ARMs) have variable interest rates.
+They come with a set interest rate for a period of time, usually three, five, seven, or 10 years, after which time the rate can increase.
+This means an increased monthly payment.

-Adjustable-rate loans typically come with much lower interest rates, initially, than fixed-rate options, but they carry the added risk of future rate increases.
+Adjustable-rate loans typically come with much lower interest rates than fixed-rate options initially, but they carry the added risk of future rate increases.
 ARMs can be a good choice if you know you won’t be in the home long, or if you’re willing to refinance into a fixed-rate loan before your low-rate period expires.

 |Fixed-Rate Mortgage||Adjustable-Rate Mortgage|